Madia Law Represents Employees Who Need The Family and Medical Leave Act

 If your employer violated your FMLA rights, you may be entitled to lost wages and benefits, actual monetary losses, liquidated damages up to double your actual damages, and your attorney fees and costs.

-Contact Our Family and Medical Leave Act Lawyer
+Contact Our Wisconsin and Minnesota Family and Medical Leave Act Lawyers